How to Get Ready for Christmas and Stay on Budget

-I have been planning my Christmas budget all year and I save certain accounts specifically for Christmas present and activities.
-The two main sources of my Christmas budget are from my Ibotta earning over the year and my Poshmark earnings.
+I have been planning my Christmas budget all year and I save certain accounts specifically for Christmas presents and activities.
+The two main sources of my Christmas budget are my Ibotta earnings over the year and my Poshmark earnings.
 I am also selling on Facebook and have put my earnings in a cash envelope specifically for Christmas.

-A few other side hustles I have done to set money aside for Christmas are VIPKID (currently making the most here) and User Tester (love this one, but can’t always qualify for tests so haven’t made that much.)
+A few other side hustles I have done to set money aside for Christmas are VIPKID (Nov.
+2021 update – This program is switching up and I don’t have many classes yet as they move to a global platform., but you can still apply to teach and things may pick up as they grow.) and User Tester (love this one, but can’t always qualify for tests so haven’t made that much.)

 You could also consider doing something part-time before the Holidays.
 I’m not suggesting you need to go over the top, but these are just ideas if you need extra money.
 I recommend only buying gifts you can afford or possibly making gifts if you are super short on cash.